-The world of political journalism has changed.
-We used to only have access to a small set of sources that dispersed the information on which we would base our opinion.
-However, in recent years, the emergence of the internet has given way to a scattered terrain of news outlets, including social media, blogs, and a variety of other channels.
+This example highlights the transformation of the contemporary media environment.
+Whilst we used to only have access to a small set of informational sources through which we would form our opinions, the internet and its accompanying dynamics have paved the way to a scattered terrain of news outlets, including social media, blogs and a variety of other channels.
+These have reshaped the manner by which we engage with current affairs and the public discourse.

 Changing Media Landscapes